Evaluating the Town of Apple Valley’s eminent domain strategy (November 8, 2019)

 Left unsaid are two huge issues, both of which deal with the costs of such capital improvements.

 First, because of the way the California Public Utilities Commission (CPUC) structures rates, rate increases are closely tied with the money spent on capital improvements.
-Had Liberty Utilities spent millions replacing and upgrading legacy equipment that is still working fine, that would have been reflected in water rates, and the Town claims that water rates are already way too high, even though they are on par with water rates in surrounding communities.
+Had Liberty Utilities spent millions replacing and upgrading legacy equipment that is still working fine, that would have been reflected in water rates, and the Town claims that water rates are already way too high, even though they are on par with (or below) water rates in surrounding communities.

-Second, since the onset of the eminent domain litigation, the Town has not agreed to allow Liberty Utilities to perform any capital improvements.
+Second, since the onset of the eminent domain litigation, the Town has not allowed Liberty Utilities to perform any capital improvements.
 All those mains replacement projects you see around town are being funded by Liberty Utilities with no guarantee that they will be allowed to recover their costs.
 In other words, the Town is critical of Liberty Utilities for not spending more money on capital improvements and driving rates higher.
 Remember, the Town has falsely claimed that the hundreds of thousands of dollars they have spent opposing Liberty Utilities’ rate changes have saved residents money (although they are also quick to say they have no idea how much money that is).

 Conclusion: The Town is cynically trying to take Liberty Utilities to task for not undertaking projects that the Town would not support, and would, in fact, oppose in front of the CPUC using our tax dollars.